Reaching Stable Marriage via Divorces is Hard: Introduction

 \section{Introduction}

-In the \textsc{Stable Marriage} problem, we are given two disjoint sets of agents, $U$ and $W$, which we refer to as to the set of men and the set of women, respectively.
-Each agent from either set has a preference list (that may be incomplete and contain ties) on the agents from the opposite set.
-The goal is to search for a \myemph{stable matching~$M$}, that is, a set~$M$ of disjoint pairs of agents such that the agents in each pair find each other acceptable and no unmatched pair is a blocking pair with respect to~$M$.
-Herein, a \myemph{blocking pair}~$\{u,w\}$ with respect to a matching~$M$ is a pair not in~$M$ such that the following is fulfilled. \begin{compactenum} \item $u$ is either unmatched or prefers to be with $w$ than with the agent matched by $M$, and \item $w$ is either unmatched or prefers to be with $u$ than with the agent matched by $M$. \end{compactenum}
+In the \textsc{Stable Marriage} problem, we are given two disjoint sets of agents, $U$ and $W$, of equal size, which we refer to as to the set of men and the set of women, respectively.
+Each agent has a strict preference list over all agents of the opposite sex.
+The goal is to compute a \myemph{matching~$M$} which is \myemph{stable}.
+Herein, a \myemph{matching} is a disjoint set of man-woman pairs.
+Matching~$M$ is \myemph{stable} if no unmatched pair is blocking~$M$.
+A pair~$\{u,w\}$ of agents is \myemph{blocking} matching~$M$ if both~$u$ and $w$ prefer being paired together over the outcome given by matching~$M$.

-In this paper, we study the computational complexity of a variant of the \textsc{Stable Marriage} problem, called \divorcesm{}, which, given an instance of \textsc{Stable Marriage}~$I=(U, W, (\succeq_{x})_{x\in U\cup W})$ and a matching~$M_0$, asks whether there is a stable matching~$M_\ell$ for $I$ which is \myemph{reachable} from $M_0$.
-Here, a matching~$M$ is \myemph{reachable} from $M$ if there is a sequence~$(p_0,p_1,$ $\ldots, p_{\ell-1})$ of pairs of agents, where for each pair~$p_i=\{u_i,w_i\}$, $0\le i \le \ell-1$, the following holds. \begin{itemize} \item $M_{i+1}$ is a matching for $I$ and is recursively defined as